Fatimabiola/Fatimabiola/README.md

-- 👋 Hi, I’m @Fatimabiola
+- 👋 Hi, I’m @FatimaWahab
 - 👀 I’m interested in website development and UI/UX designs
 - 🌱 I’m currently learning React.JS
 - 💞️ I’m looking to collaborate on web design project
-- 📫 You can reach me via phatimatwahab@gmail.com
+- 📫 You can reach me via fatimatyewandewahab@gmail.com

 <!---
 Fatimabiola/Fatimabiola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.